 I could go on and on.
 But seriously, I do love my jeans.
 In the world of changing fashion, they’re just about the only thing I can count on to stay steady and loyal.

 You might guess that I have a lot of jeans.
 And you’d be right.
 And because I have a lot of favorites brands, it’s hard to pin it down to just one, although I must admit that the lift-tuck technology offered by NYDJ jeans is super-appealing to me right about now (whose butt can’t use a lift and whose tummy can’t use a tuck at this point?
 Really.
-Face it, by now all the exercise in the world isn’t gonna do it.)
+Face it, by now all the exercise in the world isn’t gonna do it.
+And if you find that the jeans don’t work as well for you, you could get your tummy tucked with mommy makeover surgery if you don’t mind going under the needle!

 The NYDJ brand (aka the “Original Slimming Fit” brand) also makes skirts, slimming dresses, jackets, sweaters, corduroy pants and more – all without size-discrimination.
 NYDJ jeans, pants and more are available in straight sizes, petite sizes, plus sizes or long sizes.